tanakorn911/tanakorn911/README.md

 ---

-## 💻 About Me
+## 🎓 About Me

-I'm a **Fullstack Web Developer** who enjoys building modern, scalable web applications.

-I focus on:
-- Clean & maintainable code
-- Well-structured backend systems
-- Responsive and intuitive UI
-- Real-world usable projects

-Currently improving my skills in **modern JavaScript and Python ecosystems and system design**.
+I am a **Computer Science student (Year 2–3)** with a strong interest in **Fullstack Web Development**.

+I enjoy learning by building real projects and continuously improving my coding skills.
+Currently, I am looking for an **internship opportunity** where I can gain real-world experience, learn from professionals, and contribute to a development team.

 ---

-## 🧠 Tech Stack
+## 🧠 Technical Skills

 ### 🎨 Frontend
 <img src="https://skillicons.dev/icons?i=html,css,js,react,nextjs,ts,bootstrap,tailwind" />